Basic American Foods potato processing plantview supplier

-After a variety of options were considered, BAF selected a ZeeWeed MBR (membrane bioreactor) system from SUEZ Water Technologies & Solutions.
-Leveraging SUEZ’s design/build capabilities, the entire 1.3 MGD (4,920 m3/d) plant was constructed and commissioned in just seven months.
+After a variety of options were considered, BAF selected a ZeeWeed MBR (membrane bioreactor) system from Veolia Water Technologies & Solutions.
+Leveraging Veolia’s design/build capabilities, the entire 1.3 MGD (4,920 m3/d) plant was constructed and commissioned in just seven months.

 ZeeWeed membranes filter water through microscopic pores with a nominal size of 0.04 μm, allowing only the highest quality effluent to pass.
 The ZeeWeed MBR system has the proven ability to treat difficult wastewater, giving BAF the solution it needed to deal with high nitrogen levels.
 The resulting effluent now has a total nitrogen level of 6 mg/L (TKN and nitrate), and is safely discharged back into the environment.

 The ZeeWeed MBR system was also chosen for the following benefits:

 - Fully automated system requires only minimal operator supervision and low maintenance;

 - The system provides a drastic reduction in the cost of sludge conditioning chemicals.

 Facility wastewater is first discharged to an existing primary clarifier.
 Effluent from the clarifier is fed to one 1,200,000 gallon (4,542 m3) anoxic tank, which is then followed by three 800,000 gallon (3,028 m3) aerobic bioreactors.

 In order for denitrification to occur, the mixed liquor is recycled at a high rate from the aerobic tanks to the anoxic tank.